nufikri/nufikri/README.md

 - 👋 Hi, I’m @nufikri
-- 👀 I’m interested in application development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning swift
+- 🌱 I’m currently the basic, HTML, CSS, JS
 - 💞️ I’m looking to collaborate on anything; I'm an absolute beginer and I want to start learning
 - 📫 you can reach me at nufikri@gmail.com